CFdefense/CMPT-432N-Java-Compiler/README.md

   <p align="center">
   <h4 align="center">Project One: Lexical Analysis</h4>
   <p align="center">
+   <a href="https://www.labouseur.com/courses/compilers/project1.pdf">Project One</a> starts the compiler off with the lexer, the lexer's job is to run lexical analysis which is the first check our high-level language will have to pass.
+Lexical analysis involves checking every single character written in our high-level language.
+From there we will check if the
   </p>
   <h4 align="center">Project Two: Parsing </h4>
   <h4 align="center">Project Three: Semantic Analysis</h4>